BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Continue checking in on baby by doing kick counts.
 Twice a day, set a timer and see how much time it takes baby to move 10 times.
 (It should be an hour or less.)
 Let your doctor know about any notable changes.

 If you’re 34 weeks pregnant with twins, you might be feeling pretty antsy.
 That could be a subtle psychological sign that the babies are coming soon.
-For twin moms-to-be, the countdown is officially on, since a twin pregnancy reaches full term at 37 weeks.
-If there’s no need to deliver your babies early, you’re likely to go into labor around 37 weeks.
+For twin moms-to-be, the countdown is officially on, since most twin pregnancies are delivered at around 36 weeks.

 If you’re feeling that urge to nest, embrace it!
 Cleaning, organizing and decorating are a few things you actually have some control over during your pregnancy.
 It’s also a great way to help relieve some nervous energy or anxiety.
 Make a realistic, achievable list of things you would like to get done to help you feel better prepared.
 Then, enlist and delegate some help!